invertase/react-native-firebase/docs/messaging/usage/index.md

 When an incoming message is "data-only" (contains no `notification` option), both Android & iOS regard it as low priority and will prevent the application from waking (ignoring the message).
 To allow data-only messages to trigger the background handler, you must set the "priority" to "high" on Android, and enable the `content-available` flag on iOS.
-For example, if using the NodeJS [`firebase-admin`](https://www.npmjs.com/package/firebase-admin) package to send a message:
+For example, if using the Node.js [`firebase-admin`](https://www.npmjs.com/package/firebase-admin) package to send a message:

 ```js
 admin.messaging().sendToDevice(